ton-community/ton-docs/docs/learn/glossary.md

 **TVL** (Total Value Locked) — Тotal value locked represents the number of assets currently being staked in a specific protocol.

+### TVM

+**TVM** — Ton Virtual Machine, a machine behaving like a decentralized computer, it computes the state of the Ton blockchain after each new block and executes smart contracts.

 ___________

 ## V